jayps/base-backend-drf/readme.md

 `docker exec -it base-backend-api python manage.py createsuperuser` Where `base-backend-api` is the name of your container (run `docker ps` to get this), and `python manage.py createsuperuser` is your command.
 You can also bash into the container with `docker exec -it base-backend-api bash` and run commands within the container's environment.

+## Running tests
+Just run `docker-compose -f docker-compose.test.yml up`

+## Adding dependencies
+Now and then, you might need to install a new pip library.
+Remember to run `docker-compose up --build` in order to install your new dependencies in the container.
+Also, we know it's easy to just install modules.
+Please e mindful of what you're adding.